DimoEdgrad/Tools/README.md

 ### Domain and free SSL
 - One-click **Let's Encrypt** (Xray steps aside automatically, no manual port 80)
-- **Cloudflare full-auto**: connect a token once, then Nova creates the DNS record and issues a wildcard certificate for you
+- **Cloudflare full-auto**: connect a token once, then Diana creates the DNS record and issues a wildcard certificate for you
 - Or paste a Cloudflare Origin certificate
 - Auto-renewal, applied across all users and inbounds

 ### Operations
-- **Multi-node fleet**: manage many Nova servers from one panel, aggregate users and usage, provision remotely
+- **Multi-node fleet**: manage many Diana servers from one panel, aggregate users and usage, provision remotely
 - **REST API** (`/api/v1`, token auth) and a **full Telegram bot** (button menu + a Mini App that opens the whole panel inside Telegram)
 - **Multiple admins** with an owner and reseller roles
 - **Two-factor auth** (Google Authenticator)